alehkot/druphpet/README.md

     - Guard
     - Guard-livereload
   - node.js with packages:
-    - Yeoman
+    - Yeoman with generators:
+      - AngularJS
     - Bower
     - Grunt
     - Coffee-script
+    - JSHint

 You can always adjust installed packages and settings in `puphpet/config.yaml` file.

 _Experimental_ status means that packages are installed, but not yet customizable as stable.
-To enable _experimental_ support, adjust its setting in `puphpet/config.yaml`.
+To enable _experimental_ support, adjust the 'experimental' setting in `puphpet/config.yaml`.

 ## Defaults
 **Hosts**